Those Elusive Morel Mushrooms

-When hunting mushrooms they could spend nearly the whole day out in the hardwoods.
+When hunting morel mushrooms they could spend nearly the whole day out in the hardwoods.
 Mickey and Doug knew every type of tree in the woods and under which ones the morels were likely to be found.
 Mickey looked for older, rotten or even falling down elm trees.
 Doug preferred popular trees and other types.

 An incident happened one year when they were preparing to cross a small stream.
 There was a small tree that had fallen across the stream and Lonnie prepared to step up on it when Mickey saw the tree “move”.
 It was not the tree, as it happened, but a large rattlesnake stretched out in the sun.
 The snakes come out of hibernation at about the same time as the morels do, so that is the other thing you might want to watch for when walking in our woods.
 Wear good leather boots and take a snake bite kit.

 I was standing at the foot of an old rotten tree that had been down a long time and had nearly decayed away.
 I do not know to this day what kind of tree it was and I was not ready with a sack to bring any home with me if we did find some.
-Everyone who hunts them regularly tell you to use a ventilated sack like potatoes come in and as you walk so the spores fall through the mesh and come back up the next year.
+Everyone who hunts them regularly tells you to use a ventilated sack like potatoes come in and as you walk so the spores fall through the mesh and come back up the next year.